microsoft/pxt/common-docs/python/call.md

 # Call a function

-The simplest way to get started in Python with your @boardname@ is to call one of the @boardname@'s built-in Python functions.
-Just like how Blocks are organized into categories/drawers, the @boardname@ functions are organized by namespaces, with names corresponding to the drawer names.
+The simplest way to get started in Python is to call one of the built-in Python functions.
+Just like how Blocks are organized into categories/drawers, functions are organized by namespaces too, with names corresponding to the drawer names.

 ```python-ignore
 Math.abs(-1)
 ```

 ### ~ hint

+#### Functions in a namespace

 If you want to see all functions available in the `Math` namespace, simply type `Math` followed by `.` and a list of all the functions will appear.